wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_distributed.md

-The simulation app below simulates the execution of our workflow on our platform, and allows you to pick the number number hosts at the compute site, and the number of cores on each such host.
+The simulation app below simulates the execution of our workflow on our platform, and allows you to pick the number of hosts and of cores per host at the compute site.
 You can experiment yourself with this application, but you should then use it for the practice questions hereafter.

 <div class="ui accordion fluid app-ins">